zyonzarhaf/book_notes/functional_programming/grokking_simplicity.md

 To ensure recursion does not lead to infinite loops or errors:

 1. Base Case: This condition stops recursion because it does not include any recursive call.
-Common base cases include empty arrays or objects.
+Common base cases include empty arrays, empty objects, empty string, or 0.

 1. Recursive Case: This condition triggers the recursive call.
 Progress Toward Base Case: Each recursive call should move closer to the base case; at least one argument must decrease with each call.